 Retro – When a particular sneaker is re-released, the word “retro” is added to it.

-FSR – Full Size Run.
-“Footlocker still has a FSR of them Jays!” means that an entire range of sizes are available for a particular sneaker.
+FSR – Full-Size Run.
+“Footlocker still has an FSR of them Jays!” means that an entire range of sizes is available for a particular sneaker.